 20 August 2019

 Hyaluronic Acid is one of those really popular buzzwords that is often thrown around by skinfluencers.
 Hya-what, we hear you cry?
 Upon first impression, Hyaluronic Acid does sound a bit extreme, but don’t worry – we’re here to demystify this skincare saviour and highlight some top tips on its properties.

 What is Hyaluronic Acid?

-Hyaluronic Acid is actually a sugar molecule (a polysaccharide, if we’re feeling fancy) which occurs naturally in your skin.
+Hyaluronic Acid is actually a sugar molecule (a polysaccharide, if you’re feeling fancy) which occurs naturally in your skin.
 Also known as hyaluronan, you’ll find the largest quantities of it in your eyes, skin and connective tissue.
 An antioxidant; it supports up to 1000 times its weight in water and by doing so, helps to support collagen structures, keeping skin supple and tissues lubricated.
 Its main function is to retain water and act as a natural lubricant for the tissues within your body.

 How does it work?
 If it’s already part of my skin, why should I consider using this ingredient now?

 Our natural production of Hyaluronic Acid actually diminishes as we age, which is why it is recommended to start incorporating hyaluronics into your routine to rebalance levels after the age of 25.
 As well as increasing moisture levels in the skin, products containing Hyaluronic Acid can also help to reduce the appearance of signs of ageing – for example, wrinkles and fine lines.

 Using a hyaluronic acid can also help to protect your skin from dehydration due to extreme temperature changes.
 In Autumn or Winter, the combination of cold air outside and having the central heating on inside may leave you feeling snug, but it can also have a drying effect on your skin.

 In addition to adding much needed hydration, Hyaluronic acid also has an anti-bacterial effect, making it ideal for those dealing with broken skin, redness or inflammation.
 Being an antioxidant, it can also help to limit the damage of air pollution or sunlight.